IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Golf GTI is Volkswagen’s long-running “hot-hatch” performance compact.
 It’s essentially a hopped-up version of the mainstream VW Golf hatchback.
-It is offered in 2-door or 4-door body styles in base-level S, mid-line SE, or top-grade Autobahn trim levels.
-The lone engine is a 210-horsepower turbocharged 2.0-liter 4-cylinder mated to either a 6-speed manual transmission or a 6-speed automated manual with steering-wheel paddles for manual shifting.
+The GTI is offered as a 4-door hatchback in base-level S, Sport (new for 2017), SE, or top-grade Autobahn trim levels.
+A 2-door hatchback is also available, but only in base S trim.
+The lone engine is a turbocharged 2.0-liter 4-cylinder mated to either a 6-speed manual transmission or a 6-speed automated manual with steering-wheel paddles for manual shifting.
+In the base S models, the 2.0 is rated at 210 horsepower; in the rest of the GTI lineup, it’s rated at 220 hp.
+A Driver Assistance Package for SE models includes adaptive cruise control, forward-collision warning and autonomous emergency braking, blind-spot monitor with rear cross-traffic alert.
+Autobahns come standard with the above equipment, and can be equipped with their own Driver Assistance Package that includes front and rear park assist, automatic high-beam control, and lane-departure warning.

-The EPA estimates fuel economy at 25 mpg city/34 mpg highway with the manual transmission and 25/33 with the automated manual.
+The EPA estimates fuel economy at 24 mpg city/34 mpg highway with the manual transmission and 24/32 with the automated manual.
+In Consumer Guide® testing, a manual-transmission S model averaged 26.9 mpg in 55-percent city driving, and a manual-transmission SE averaged 22.1 mpg in 75-percent city driving.
 Premium-grade gas is recommended (and necessary to achieve VW’s official horsepower and torque figures), but the engine will also run on regular.

 VALUE IN CLASS